 The Most Obvious Way To Get Your Link Out There, Is With Advertising.
 The Best Option Would Be To Use P.P.C.(Pay Per Click) Advertising.
 With this Type of Advertising you Only Pay When Someone actually Clicks On Your Ad.

+As a general rule though, you'll usually only pay a few cents or a few dollars at most for each click.

 This means that if you're making $30 per sale on your Affiliate Product, you'll be able to make a lot of "mistakes", before you stop breaking even.
 In general you can have less than a 2.5% success rate and still make a profit.